gladcolor/Student_interns/README.md

 Please review the code of GPano.py in https://github.com/gladcolor/StreetView.
 You can:
 1. Draw a graph to show the relationships between the classes and methods and present the insights of the graph.
 2. Based on you experience, find out three major problems in programming design and write down your suggestion to improve them.
-3. Find out three methods can be large speed up.
+3. Find out three methods can be largely speed up.
 4. Your opinions to refactor this module other than the suggestion for Question 2 and 3.
 5. Write down your ideas in a well-structured documents with short sentenses or bullets.
-Make sure your writing is concise and easy to read.
+Make sure your writing is concise and concise and accessable.